 The overall crime rate in Castine - Penobscot is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Castine - Penobscot is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Castine - Penobscot is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The people who call Castine - Penobscot home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Castine - Penobscot residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Castine - Penobscot include English, Irish, German, Scottish, and Swedish.